-These strategies are able to deliver election results very close to what the regime expects: in all the recent elections, the structure of the elected VNA has always been nearly identical to what Hanoi plans (Malesky and Schuler 2011) and most central candidates end up getting elected, usually with large margins and near-universal turnout across the country.
+These strategies can deliver election results that mirror what the regime expects: in all recent elections, the structure of the elected VNA has been nearly identical to what Hanoi plans (Malesky and Schuler 2011), and most central candidates end up getting elected, usually with large margins and nearly universal turnout across the country.
 At the same time, these results are not perfect.
-Most importantly, a small number of central candidates have lost in recent elections – 21 out of 165 in 2007, 14 out of 173 in 2011, and 16 out of 197 in 2016.
-Even though none of the defeated candidates were among the very top echelon of leadership, they are still important players in the formal hierarchy.
-For example, out of the three defeated central candidates who were VNA delegates running for re-election in 2016, one was a committee deputy chair and two were committee standing members; their defeats mean that these positions were left unfilled.
-Central candidate defeats thus complicated the planned leadership structure of the incoming VNA, and were surprising and disappointing enough that even the state media has covered them (e.g. Le Son 2016).
+Most importantly, a small number of central candidates have lost in recent elections—21 out of 165 in 2007, 14 out of 173 in 2011, and 16 out of 197 in 2016.
+Even though none of the defeated candidates were among the top echelon of leadership, they were still important players in the formal hierarchy.
+For example, out of the three defeated central candidates who were VNA delegates running for re-election in 2016, one was a committee deputy chair, and two were committee standing members; their defeats meant that these positions were left unfilled.
+Central candidate defeats thus complicated the planned leadership structure of the incoming VNA and were surprising and disappointing enough that even the state media has covered them (e.g., Le Son 2016).
 Evidently, a degree of electoral risk still exists in Vietnam’s tightly managed elections.

-Given the CPV’s yet unsolved information deficit, it seems plausible that the party has willingly tolerated such electoral risk in exchange for information.
+Given the CPV’s yet-unsolved information deficit, it seems plausible that the party has willingly tolerated such electoral risk in exchange for information.
 Indeed, using qualitative evidence from the regime’s top leadership in the late 1990s and early 2000s, Malesky and Schuler (2011) have shown that its electioneering efforts in the 2007 election were indeed designed to facilitate this exchange.
-The same dynamics appear to still hold true today: the CPV’s manipulation tactics, which has remained largely unchanged since the early 2000s, continue to resemble a strategy of selective manipulation geared towards maximizing the informational value of authoritarian elections.
+The same dynamics appear to still hold today: the CPV’s manipulation tactics, which have remained largely unchanged since the early 2000s, continue to resemble a strategy of selective manipulation geared toward maximizing the informational value of authoritarian elections.

-First, some of their tactics could be seen as attempts to refine the range of plausible interpretations for the incoming results.
+First, some of their tactics could be seen as attempts to refine the range of plausible interpretations for incoming results.
 For example, because most central candidates do not get assigned to provinces they have served in or even to their home provinces, the results reflect neither their past performance nor their individual popularity.
-Similarly, because most high-profile dissidents have been banned, the final tallies would not reflect voters’ empathy for any particular regime opponents.
+Similarly, because most high-profile dissidents have been banned, the final tallies would not reflect voters’ support for any particular regime opponents.

 More importantly, CPV leaders refrain from some of the most direct forms of manipulation even when they could afford them.
-Specifically, Hanoi selectively allows only those variables that correspond exactly to its most pressing informational needs – the local level of regime popularity and the quality of local officials – to influence election outcomes.
+Specifically, Hanoi selectively allows only variables that correspond exactly to its most pressing informational needs—the local level of regime popularity and the quality of local officials—to influence election outcomes.
 First, the choices on the ballots all but enable voters to channel their feelings about the regime through their votes for central candidates.
 Because central candidates are mostly strangers to their constituencies, the cadres’ instructions give voters plenty of cues to associate them with the regime leadership.
 With no other context about their performance, voters have only this association to inform their vote.
-At the same time, the anonymity afforded by the near-universal turnout and the seemingly secret ballot encourages them to express dissatisfaction without fear of retribution.
-Central candidates become clear targets for such disapproval: among interviewed voters who willingly expressed dissatisfaction with the regime, many claimed that they had crossed out the very candidate local cadres had instructed them to support.
-Given these dynamics, it is possible that central candidate defeats may evince areas where a sufficiently large number of voters are unhappy with the regime.
+At the same time, the anonymity afforded by the nearly universal turnout and the seemingly secret ballot encourages them to express dissatisfaction without fear of retribution.
+Central candidates become clear targets for such disapproval: among interviewed voters who willingly expressed dissatisfaction with the regime, many claimed that they had crossed out the candidate whom local cadres had instructed them to support.
+Given these dynamics, central candidate defeats may evince areas where a sufficiently large number of voters are unhappy with the regime.